Amazon Program Manager interviews are really challenging. The questions are difficult, specific to Amazon, and cover a wide range of topics.

 - Amazon's technology culture video mix (by Amazon)

 - Amazon vision and mission analysis (by Panmore Institute)

 As mentioned above, you'll encounter three main types of interview questions: behavioral, program management, and role-specific / technical.
 Below, we've compiled resources and tips to help you prepare for each of these.
 Let's get into it!

 3.2.1 Behavioral interview preparation

-For behavioral interviews, we recommend learning our step-by-step method and creating a bank of 10+ personal stories that demonstrate your qualifications and top skills.
+For behavioral interviews, we recommend starting with our leadership and people management primers, then learning our step-by-step behavioral interview method.
+Then create a bank of 10+ personal stories that demonstrate your qualifications and top skills.